placebeyondtheclouds/rpi-cdrom-emulator-build/README.md

 ## Description

-My notes on building a hardware cdrom emulator for ISO images using a **Raspberry Pi Zero W** and a python script **https://github.com/tjmnmk/gadget_cdrom**
+My notes on building a hardware cdrom emulator for ISO images using a **Raspberry Pi Zero W**, python and shell scripts **https://github.com/tjmnmk/gadget_cdrom** and the driver code for ST7789 controller from https://files.waveshare.com/upload/b/bd/1.3inch_LCD_HAT_code.7z

 **Use cases**: